-Amidst this chaos and hostility, surprisingly, is where KM is poised to make its big (re)entrance.
+Amidst this chaos and hostility, surprisingly, is where KM is poised to offer something really helpful.
 And let me explain, this isn’t your uncle’s version of KM.
 This is a new, super-charged, tech-powered version of what in essence is a way of helping people be more productive and happy at work.
 It's called Digital Workplace Design.

 To explain the differences between KM then and now, here’s a breakdown of what I like to refer to as “old school” versus “new school” KM.

 Origins: Introduced in the early 1990s during the dawn of KM but still spotted frequently today in popular KM literature and practice.

 Emphasis on content, not people